tech-learning-collective/katacoda-scenarios/foundations-command-line-basics/grammar-for-command-line-languages/step5.md

 A synopsis is a short summary and serves the same purpose in a command line language as it does in a human langauge.
 The idea is that you can use the synopsis to quickly refresh your memory about how you use a given command, or to look up more information if you want to dive deeper.

-Command synopses always start with the name of the command (`echo`), because as we learned previously, the first word of a command line is always going to be the executable that you are using.
+Command synopses always start with the name of the command (`echo`) because, as we learned previously, the first word of a command line is always going to be the executable that you are using.
 If you are using the `echo` command, it means the very first word on your command line must be `echo`.

 Next, we see some *short options*, which are the letters that begin with the single hyphen or dash character (`-`).
 These options are listed in square brackets (`[` and `]`), which indicate that they can be omitted.
 That is, these options are, well, optional.
 Perhaps confusingly, not all *option arguments* are optional!
 But in this case, they are, and we know that because the command synopsis shows the option arguments in square brackets.